jank324/jank324.github.io/README.md

 ### Linking to static files

 Static files such as a resume PDF can be placed in the `static` directory.
 They can then be linked with `/` as the root of the static directory.
 For example, you have the following file: `static/resume.pdf`.
 You can link it as `/resume.pdf`.

+## Changes I made to the theme

+- Add custom icons